GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to load data with Python in the DEA Sandbox (Recommended)
+:::{dropdown} How to load DEA Land Cover with Python in the DEA Sandbox (Recommended)

 DEA Sandbox allows you to explore DEA’s Earth Observation datasets in a JupyterLab environment.
 See the guide to [get started with the DEA Sandbox](/guides/setup/Sandbox/sandbox/).